ABOUT GATEWAY PUBLIC SCHOOLS (GATEWAY)

 - Craft innovative funding opportunities that demonstrate impact and success

-- Write grant proposals and reports, and work in partnership with school leaders and educators to develop grant grant content
+- Write grant proposals and reports in partnership with school leaders and educators

-- Stay abreast of current trends in education and youth development funding and incorporate compelling ideas into proposal narratives
+- Stay abreast of current trends in education and youth development funding and incorporate compelling ideas into collateral and communications

 - Maintain high data integrity in Salesforce for all institutional funders and contacts